Jays1115/Multi-AZ-EC2-Deployment/README.md

 </p>

 <p align="center">
-Launched the 2nd instance from the one I previously made:
+Launched the 2nd instance from using an image of the one I previously made:
 <br/>
 <img src="images/Screenshot 2024-09-14 at 9.47.59 PM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />